Material Insights

 Next Steps: Shredding the Plastic Correctly for Extrusion

 Our Plastic Shredder is an innovative solution for plastic recycling, featuring an intelligent feeding system and interactive display for easy and efficient recycling of various plastic waste.
-Combining a smart plastic shredder with an integrated granulator, the GP20 Hybrid simplifies the recycling process, making it accessible and convenient.
+Combining a smart plastic shredder with an integrated granulator, the GP20 Plastic Shredder simplifies the recycling process, making it accessible and convenient.
 With its user-friendly interface, automated settings, and enhanced safety features, this shredder empowers individuals and businesses to take charge of their recycling efforts, contributing to a greener and more sustainable future.
 Check it out here:

 Plastic shredder